ops-center/alerts/charts/zookeeper-alerts/ticket-template.md

 **NotReady:** Database Phase NotReady means none of the database servers are working properly.
 There could several possible reasons for that, maybe something is misconfigured, maybe the database server is Killed, Replication errors, or something miscellaneous.
 To resolve this, first we need to know what exactly happened.
-Checking the logs from operator and pod containers, describing the Redis object and pods is a recommended way to start debugging.
+Checking the logs from operator and pod containers, describing the ZooKeeper object and pods is a recommended way to start debugging.
 Restarting the pod might sometime solve the issue.
 But, before forcing a cluster fail-over and recover, there might be a need for human intervention to know what will be the best way to resolve it.

 In that case please contact AppsCode with the following information.

-- Redis object:
+- ZooKeeper object:
     ```bash
-    kubectl get redis -n <ns> <redis-object-name> -oyaml
+    kubectl get zookeeper -n <ns> <zookeeper-object-name> -oyaml
     Kubectl get pod -n <ns> <pod-name> -oyaml
     ```
-- Describe the Redis object
+- Describe the ZooKeeper object
     ```bash
-      kubectl describe redis -n <ns> <redis-object-Name>
+      kubectl describe zookeeper -n <ns> <zookeeper-object-Name>
     ```
 - Describe the StatefulSet object
     ```bash